olcf/hands-on-with-slate/modules/02_Exploring_Deployments/README.md

 ## Concepts

 * Describing resources
+* Looking at logs of a pod
 * Getting a shell in a running container
-* Container monitoring
+* Setting resources
-* Container resource requests and limits
+* Scaling and upgrading a deployment

 [Next](01_.md)